LiteLLM Guardrails

 Overview

-• Secrets — API keys, tokens, and credentials in prompts
+- Secrets — API keys, tokens, credentials, and connection strings in prompts

-• PII — Personal identifiable information (names, emails, phone numbers, SSNs, etc.)
+- PII — Personal identifiable information (names, emails, phone numbers, SSNs, credit cards, etc.)

 Each check can independently block or redact — see Check Behavior for details.